projectsveltos/sveltos/docs/addons/raw_yaml.md

   - name: calico
     namespace: default
     kind: Secret
+EOF
 ```

 !!! note
     The `namespace` definition refers to the namespace where the ConfigMap, and the Secret were created in the management cluster.
 In our example, both resources created in the `default` namespace.

 When a ClusterProfile references a ConfigMap or a Secret, the **kind** and **name** fields are required, while the namespace field is optional.
 Specifying a namespace uniquely identifies the resource using the tuple namespace, name, and kind, and that resource will be used for all matching clusters.